casdoor/casdoor-website/docs/user/multi-factor-authentication.md

 ## Configuring MFA

-1. On the user profile page, you can see the configuration of multi-factor authentication.
-If you cannot see it, make sure the organization has added the multi-factor authentication item in the account items table.
+1. On the user profile page, open the multi-factor authentication section.
+If it is missing, ensure the organization has added the MFA item in the account items table.

    ![mfa_config](/img/user/mfa/mfa_config.png)